Sharon Pickering (academic)

-Sharon Pickering is an academic who serves as the Vice-Chancellor of Monash University since 2024.
+Sharon Pickering is an academic who has served as the Vice-Chancellor of Monash University since 2024.

 Pickering graduated from the University of Melbourne with a PhD in 2000 for her thesis Women, policing and resistance in Northern Ireland.

 Pickering is a scholar of criminology who earned her the Australian Human Rights Commission Award.

 In 2018, she was made a Fellow of the Australian Academy of the Social Sciences.